 The following paragraph applies to all Health Education programs with clinical or affiliation components.
 Please check your program policies for specifics.

-A student may be withdrawn from the clinical component of a health occupations course at any time there is a failure to provide a “standard of care” as established by course objectives, basic competencies, affiliating agency agreements or rules established by State of Wisconsin licensing or regulating agencies.
+A student may be withdrawn from the clinical component of a health occupations course at any time there is failure to provide a “standard of care” as established by course objectives, basic competencies, affiliating agency agreements or rules established by State of Wisconsin licensing or regulating agencies.
 This withdrawal may result in failure of the course and is reviewed by the Dean of the School of Health Education.

-The School of Education programs have other policies addressing immunizations; affiliation agencies’ and Department of Industry, Labor and Human Relations health requirements; CPR; incompletes; academic standards; and withdrawals.
+The School of Education programs have policies addressing immunizations; affiliation agencies’ and Department of Industry, Labor and Human Relations health requirements; CPR; incompletes; academic standards; and withdrawals.
 Students must check with the program regarding these policies.